 A recipe for growth and healing

-- Careful, Active Listening: Presence that creates supported vulnerability includes showing attentiveness through body language, affirming responses, and asking questions guided by compassionate curiosity.
+- Careful, Active Listening: Supported vulnerability includes attentiveness, affirming responses, and questions guided by compassionate curiosity.

 - Acceptance: Safety is experienced differently based on factors such as gender expression, race, socio-economic status, and varying abilities or disabilities.
 Supported vulnerability starts with accepting the speaker’s identity and expression without debate.

 - Acknowledgement: Validating feelings of unsafety is crucial.
-Dismissing fear, even in the name of reassurance, creates more anxiety due to feeling misunderstood and unseen.
-To feel safe enough to be vulnerable, we must know our identity and experience are accepted and valued.
+Dismissing fear, even for reassurance, creates anxiety due to feeling misunderstood and unseen.
+To feel safe enough to be vulnerable, we must know our experience is accepted and valued.

-- Cultural Awareness: Much of our language around mental health and healing centers a white, heteronormative, neurotypical, able-bodied, cis-gender perspective.
+- Cultural Awareness: M0st language around mental health centers a white, heteronormative, neurotypical, able-bodied, cis-gender perspective.
 Creating supported vulnerability requires us to be open to different ways of seeing wellness, connection, identity, and healing.

 - Cultural Humility: It is impossible to create supported vulnerability if we don’t understand context.
 A Black person’s experience of safety in a public park can be dramatically different from a white person’s.
 A transgender or gender non-conforming person’s concerns about safely making new connections may include fears that haven’t crossed a cis-gender person’s mind.
 Cultural humility is the practice of continuously engaging in self-reflection and critique to understand and respect the unique experiences of others, particularly as it pertains to diverse cultural backgrounds and social identities.

-- Power-With: Cultivating the safety needed for supported vulnerability requires awareness of the power held in the relationship, and a deliberate use of collaboration and care.
-This can look like, among other things, reminding the speaker that you won’t push for more than they are ready to share, that they can stop or shift directions at anytime, or validating their struggle to be heard.
+- Power-With: Cultivating safety requires awareness of power held in the relationship, and a deliberate use of collaboration and care.
+This looks like reminding the speaker that you won’t push for more than they are ready to share, that they can stop or shift directions at anytime, or validating their struggle to be heard.

-- Clear Communication: Understanding limits of confidentiality and clear communication about availability outside the conversation (even an “I’ll be away from email next week” statement) can create a safe environment for vulnerability.
+- Clear Communication: Understanding limits of confidentiality is essential for authentic vulnerability.
+Also, clear communication about availability outside the conversation helps create a safe container.

-- Self-Disclosure: Sharing authentic emotional responses, including sadness, outrage, and joy, can demonstrate a full receiving of what someone is sharing and can make room for more vulnerability.
-Note that this self-disclosure is done while maintaining the focus on the person sharing.
+- Self-Disclosure: Sharing authentic emotional responses, including sadness, outrage, and joy, demonstrates a full receiving of what someone is sharing and makes room for more vulnerability.

 - Mutuality: Directly related to self-disclosure, mutuality involves the understanding that you are both moving another person, and allowing yourself to be moved by them.